ReinhardtR/GMD1/documentation/milestone-1/progress-notes.md

 **_Dropping Ores_**
 I made an `ItemType` enum class, that contains all the items that can be on the ground, including the ores from mining rocks.

-I made an Item prefab, that has a `SpriteRenderer`, a `BoxCollider2D` and a `Rigidbody2D`.
+I've made an Item prefab, that has a `SpriteRenderer`, a `BoxCollider2D` and a `Rigidbody2D`.
 The `Rigidbody2D` is set to kinematic, so the item doesn't fall to the ground.

-I made a `ItemSpawner` helper class to spawn items, which can be used by other components.
+I've made a `ItemSpawner` helper class to spawn items, which can be used by other components.
 Since the `ItemSpawner` is not in the scene, and can't be passed the prefab through the inspector, I use `Resources.Load` to get a reference of the prefab.
 This requires the `Item` prefab to be in a folder called `Resources`.

-I made a `Pickupable` component, which on collision triggers destroys the game object.
+I've made a `Pickupable` component, which on collision triggers destroys the game object.

+**_Picking Up Ores_**
+I've made a `PlayerInventory` component to store the items in the players inventory.
+The `PlayerInventory` has a `Dictionary` of `ItemType` and `int`, which stores the amount of each item in the inventory.

+I've added a weight value to each item in the `ItemType` enum class, which will be used to calculate the players inventory weight.

+I've made the `Pickupable` component, add the items to the players inventory when the player collides with the item.
+I identify that the player is the collider by using tags.

+## Work Session 8

+**_Implementing the Weight Mechanic_**
+I've added a max weight to the player inventory, this is current just a private `SerializeField` variable.
+But I will probably want to be able to upgrade this in the shop.
+This might require it to be pubic.
+I've not decided on a strategy to create upgrades yet.

+I've added a penalty to the player speed based on the total weight of the items in the player inventory.
+This is to make the player think about what they pick up, and not just pick up everything.

+**_Removing the Weight Mechanic_**
+I decided to remove the weight of the inventory, since it was a an annoying micro management feature, and didn't add much to the game.
+It was enough for the player to think about the time when mining, and the time it takes to mine the ores.
+So they player still have to think about what they take the time to mine and pickup, but players who have very efective mining strategies won't be limited by their weight.

+**_Placeholder UI_**
+Made some placeholder UI text to tell the player what is in their inventory.
+And also a text element to tell the user their speed.
+Which can be changed in the future by upgrades.